Do solar panels work in the shade?

 Shading and dirt are major obstacles to efficient energy production from solar systems.
 Even if only a tiny portion of the array is affected.
 The main problem with shading and dirt occurs when a solar system uses string inverters.
 This is caused by the efficiency of the whole string in an array being affected when one panel is affected.

 To avoid this problem, splitting the array into multiple strings or using microinverters is recommended.
-In addition, a good solar installer will perform a shading analysis during the site inspection to evaluate potential obstacles, such as buildings or trees.
+In addition, a good solar installer will analyse shading during the site inspection to evaluate potential obstacles, such as buildings or trees.

 What types of shade will affect my panels?

 Since shading and dirt are prominent threats to your solar panel system’s energy production, they become vital to the design process.
-During your site inspection, your solar installer must perform a shading analysis to evaluate potential obstacles such as more significant buildings or trees.
-First, let’s look at the different types of solar panel shading that can occur, of course, one being caused by dirt:
+During your site inspection, your solar installer must perform a shading evaluation to assess potential obstacles such as larger buildings or trees.
+First, let’s examine the various types of solar panel shade, with one, of course, arising from dirt.

 Shade over the top of Panels